 “A LOT OF

 Agents are encouraged and held accountable through their teammates, significant others and continuously rolling footage of their operations.
 “We’ve always got hidden cameras.
-We’ve got eyes on us all the time,” Ben shared.
+We’ve got eyes on us all the time,” Bruce shared.

-It can even be as deep as speaking to their neighbours and going way back and finding their high school classmates… it can get pretty intense,” Ben shared.
+It can even be as deep as speaking to their neighbours and going way back and finding their high school classmates… it can get pretty intense,” Bruce shared.

 Working this way is effective, resulting in strong relationships with multiple law enforcement agencies and, in turn, more rescues.